If you have a hair dryer that you are using often enough, you may be wondering how much power it is consuming and what is the electricity cost.

 You will be paying around 31,5 euro (or dollars, or pounds, or…) per year in electricity costs.

-Still, if you want to know the exact electricity usage of your coffee machine, your best option is to use a plug in power meter to measure the electricity consumption.
+If you want to know the exact electricity usage of a hair dryer, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.

 Clicking on the image below it will redirect you to the Amazon page where you can have a look to the specifications of the power meter we use for our measurements.